 The first place in our guide to restaurants in Charlotte is a food hall, and it’s one of the most beautiful in North Carolina.

 Optimist Hall is a rustic warehouse with food stalls that will delight your taste buds!
-From the famous Dumpling Lady to Burke County‘s Fonta Flora Brewery, there is something for everyone and every meal.
+There is something for everyone and every meal, from the famous Dumpling Lady to Burke County‘s Fonta Flora Brewery.

 2216 Freedom D